-- Day 3, July 17: 60.6 miles, total miles: 140.5 – bike on regional trails and a few city streets
+- Day 3, July 17: 60.5 miles, total miles: 140.1 – bike on regional trails and a few city streets

-- Parks, Trails & Places of Significance: Snoqualmie Valley Trail, Palouse to Cascades State Park Trail, Iron Horse State Park (P2CSP), Snoqualmie Tunnel, Keechelus Lake, Cle Elum (food & showers)
+- Parks, Trails, & Places of Significance: Snoqualmie Valley Trail, Palouse to Cascades State Park Trail, Iron Horse State Park (P2CSP), Snoqualmie Tunnel, Keechelus Lake, Cle Elum (food & showers)

-We got back on the Snoqualmie Valley Trail and in couple of miles made it to Rattlesnake Lake and Cedar Falls TH, the western terminus of the Palouse to Cascades State Park Trail.
+We got back on the Snoqualmie Valley Trail and in couple of miles made it to Rattlesnake Lake and the Cedar Falls trailhead, the western terminus of the Palouse to Cascades State Park Trail.
 The P2C(spt) – as Gabriel and I started to call it – is a nearly 224-mile rail-to-trail gravel path that goes from Rattlesnake Lake out to the WA/ID border.

-The P2C trail slowly goes up via gentle railroad grade of the old Chicago, Milwaukee, St. Paul & Pacific Railroad, also known as the Milwaukee Road.
+The P2C trail slowly gains elevation via the gentle railroad grade of the old Chicago, Milwaukee, St. Paul & Pacific Railroad, also known as the Milwaukee Road.
 From Rattlesnake Lake, it’s a little over 18 miles and ~2,500 feet to the Snoqualmie Tunnel.
 Thanks to the railroad grade, you hardly know you are going uphill!

 I realized I had to shift points of reference and accept the conditions.
 While riding on the Burke means it’s easy to sustain 12 mph (or more), it’s not the norm for riding P2C on the Hyak to Ellensburg side.
-Thankfully the Yakima River, cool breezes, and shade of ponderosa pines and aspen invigorated us and we made it to town.
+Thankfully the Yakima River, cool breezes, and the shade of ponderosa pines and aspen invigorated us and we made it to town.
 Time to dust off!